Get FREE Legal Advice from ‘LegalforLandlords’

 Step 6 – Bailiffs

 Having won the repossession order in court, most tenants will vacate your property as instructed.
-However, if they do not, you must arrange for Court Bailiffs to remove your tenant.
+However, if they do not, you can apply for a Warrant of Possession (a County Court Bailiff).

 Professional Eviction Services